Condensed British Canoeing Canoe Polo Rules

 Yellow Card - Sent off for 2 minutes.
 Yellow cards are given to any player already on a green card and repeating the same offence.
 They are also given outright for abusive or foul language, repeatedly disputing the referees' decisions, or deliberate and dangerous play.

-Exclusion Red - Player sent off for the rest of the tournament and will be reported to BC Polo Comittee.
+Exclusion Red - Player sent off for the rest of the tournament and will be reported to Paddle UK Polo Comittee.
 It is for extremely dangerous play and may result in a ban.

 A further sanction is a goal penalty shot (penalty).
 This is given for and deliberate or dangerous foul on a player shooting within the 6 metre area, or any foul on a player about to obtain a near certain goal (by shooting or passing to a player in a position to do so).